 It all comes down to those tricky activities of the brain.
 The problem with the brain lies in not being able to adjust its activities against a particular target (which, in this case, is a particular tone).
 That may be a bit confusing, so let’s break it down a little further.

-When you hear a tone, your brain has a perception of its various parameters, such as loudness, pitch, tone and so on.
-It turns out that human brains are pretty good at perceiving the right tone, which means that the possibility of an error in our brain’s perception of the tone is ruled out.
+When you hear a tune, your brain has a perception of its various parameters, such as loudness, pitch, tone and so on.
+Human brains are pretty good at perceiving the right tone, which means that the possibility of an error in our brain’s perception of the tone is ruled out.
 Hence, the ‘input’ component in this case is alright; the problem occurs at the ‘output’.
 After hearing the tone, the brain maps out an output tone to match the one it heard, but sadly, it’s not in tune.
+In other words, most of the poor singing is due to ‘poor motor control’ and ‘timbral-translation errors’.

 Why can’t I sing?

-It’s not that you don’t realize when you are singing off-key; ears do register that you’re not quite producing the tone that you intended to, so the vocal cords ask for instructions from the brain.
+Even when you do realize when you are singing off-key, there is not much you can do about it.
+Your ears do register that you’re not quite producing the tone that you intended to, so the vocal cords ask for instructions from the brain.
 However, the brain still sends the same instructions, and you simply can’t get the tone right.
 It’s almost as though the vocal cords have locked themselves in a particular position to produce the same erroneous tone every time, even after knowing better!

 Practice is Key